Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 The Philippines is a leader in sustainable product manufacturing.
 One of the innovative products that have been made in the country in the past few years is the bamboo bicycle.
 Bicycles are already environmentally-friendly as they are.
 Bamboo bicycles really take the step even further.

-Among the places that bamboo bikes can be seen everywhere is the walled city of Intramuros.
-There are stores that allow people to rent these bikes.
+Among the places where bamboo bikes can be seen everywhere is the walled city of Intramuros.
+Some stores allow people to rent these bikes.
 You also have the option to buy them should you want to.

 Featured Intramuros Manila Activities: